BgeeDB/bgee-unil/src/markdown/support/Download-files/geneExpression.md

 *   number of present high quality and present low quality calls from each data type.
 *   number of absent high quality and absent low quality calls from _in situ_, Affymetrix, and RNA-Seq.
 *   data type for which calls are observed.
 Each call is observed in at least one data type.

+## Download file details
+Below is a complete description of which data you can expect to find in each download file and a detailed description of each column.

+### File content

 |Column|Content|In anatomical simple files|In anatomical advanced files|In all conditions simple files|In all conditions advanced files|Example|
 |--- |--- |--- |--- |--- |--- |--- |